Table of contents

 Do I need a business bank account for an LLC?

-You are not legally required to open a business bank account for an LLC, though it is highly recommend.
-Keeping business and personal finances separated can protect your business in the case of an audit.
+You are not legally required to open a business bank account for an LLC, though it’s wise to do so.
+Keeping business and personal finances separated can protect both your business and your personal assets in the case of an audit.